-• At the time of writing this report, the Infection Control 2014/15 Work Plan is on target for all actions to be completed within the specified timeframe.
+At the time of writing this report, the Infection Control 2014/15 Work Plan had one action that was not completed within the specified timeframe.
+Work towards completing this action has been progressing.
+The risk associated with the delay in completing this action is low.